paultopia/conlaw_casebook/combined_draft_spring_2022.md

 Applying Hunter, the three-judge District Court invalidated the statute, noting that under the provision "[t]he Commissioner [of Education] and local appointed officials are prohibited from acting in [student assignment] matters only where racial criteria are involved."
 In the court's view, the statute therefore "placed burdens on the implementation of educational policies designed to deal with race on the local level" by "treating educational matters involving racial criteria differently from other educational matters and making it more difficult to deal with racial imbalance in the public schools."
 This drew an impermissible distinction "between the treatment of problems involving racial matters and that afforded other problems in the same area."
 This Court affirmed the District Court's judgment without opinion.

 These cases yield a simple but central principle.
 As Justice Harlan noted while concurring in the Court's opinion in Hunter, laws structuring political institutions or allocating political power according to "neutral principles"—such as the executive veto, or the typically burdensome requirements for amending state constitutions—are not subject to equal protection attack, though they may "make it more difficult for minorities to achieve favorable legislation."
 Because such laws make it more difficult for every group in the community to enact comparable laws, they "provide a just framework within which the diverse political groups in our society may fairly compete."
 Thus, the political majority may generally restructure the political process to place obstacles in the path of everyone seeking to secure the benefits of governmental action.
 But a different analysis is required when the State allocates governmental power nonneutrally, by explicitly using the racial nature of a decision to determine the decisionmaking process.
 State action of this kind, the Court said, "places special burdens on racial minorities within the governmental process," thereby "making it more difficult for certain racial and religious minorities [than for other members of the community] to achieve legislation that is in their interest."
-Such a structuring of the political process, the Court said, was "no more permissible than [is] denying [members of a racial minority] the vote, on an equal basis with others."### Lawrence v.
+Such a structuring of the political process, the Court said, was "no more permissible than [is] denying [members of a racial minority] the vote, on an equal basis with others."

+\newpage

+# Lawrence v.
 Texas

 539 U.S. 558 (2003)